|$699 – $1,349||Price Range||$399 – $1,598|

 However, if you’re a strict back sleeper or stomach sleeper over about 160 lb or 180 lb, this bed might not be the best for you.
 If you primarily sleep on your back or stomach, you want a slightly firmer mattress like Nectar to keep your spine aligned and prevent your hips from sinking into the bed.

 In terms of pricing, Nectar is the more affordable mattress.
-If you compare MSRPs for a queen size, Nectar costs around $800, while Nolah goes for around $1,000.
+If you compare prices for a queen size, Nectar costs around $800 (after discounts), while Nolah goes for around $1,000.

 However, Nolah does offer large discounts regularly.
 You can typically expect to receive a $100-$135 discount off your purchase.
 The company even throws in free pillows from time to time.
 You might want to check the green discount box above to see what the current promotion is.

-Nectar doesn’t usually offer a traditional discount since their beds are already priced so affordably but Nectar does usually toss in two free pillows with each mattress purchase.
+Nectar will sometimes offer a traditional discount since their beds are already priced so affordably but Nectar does usually toss in two free pillows with each mattress purchase.